u20n/s3g/s3g.1.md

 : Apply templates. **s3g** takes its parsed html from `stdin`.

 -x
-: Extract meta-field. **s3g** takes the file, parses and (optionally) caches the header, and then pushes the body of the file to `stdout`.
+: Extract meta-field. **s3g** takes the file, parses and caches the header, and then pushes the body of the file to `stdout`.

-**-v**
-: Displays version.
+**-i** COMPOSITE\_CACHE\_FILE
+: Sets to index mode.
+Requires a composite cache file of all files to be indexed.

 -s
-: Silently ignore missing arguments.
+: Silently ignore missing variables.
 This applies to variables referenced in templates which have no value in a file's meta-field.

-**-i**
-: Sets to index mode.
-Requires **-c** to be set to a valid cache file.

 **-c CACHE_FILE**
-: Provides a cache file for both page(default) and index(**-i**) mode.
-Not providing this will result in un-indexable pages.
+: Sets the cache file.

 **-t TEMPLATE_FOLDER**
 : Sets the template folder.

+**-v**
+: Displays version.

 # EXIT VALUES
 **0**